Christian Education Ministry

 The mission of the Church School is to reach people of all ages and abilities for Bible study; to witness about Christ; to teach the Word of God; to train for study, teaching accurate interpretation, and practical application of the Word of God; to minister to the spiritual and human needs of the congregation (members and non-members); and to interpret and under-gird the work of the Church through Bible study.

-The mission of the Bethel Nursery is to provide child care for families with children ages infancy to three years old during the 10:30 a.m. worship service.
+The mission of the Bethel Nursery is to provide child care for families with children ages infancy to three years old.
+Nursery is offered at 8 a.m. and 11 a.m.

 Child care services include fine and gross motor activities, story time, snacks.
 Volunteer hours for High School students only.